 And it got me thinking about what music would be played 50 years from now and I’m not sure there is any.
 I’m sure there’s some good music being recorded but it comes to the market as a disposable item.
 It streams in and you don’t feel anything about it as a product to make it stick the way it used to.

-Even if it is new vinyl, it seems to lack permanence, it’s just another product.
-I think we’ve been rewired for disposability whereas I cannot explain just how much reverence I had for records in 1974.
-They were sort of magical and now, so many years later, they hold that sparkle and magic.
+I think we’ve been rewired for disposability, whereas I cannot explain just how much reverence I had for records in 1974.
+They were the very opposite of disposable.
+They were magical and now, so many years later, they still hold that sparkle and magic.

 All those people who were at that Camel gig in 1974 will have felt part of an essentially youth culture which we can’t really appreciate now.
 The idea of my dad, in his early 50s at the time, going to see Camel is laughable.
 It was so alien to him, this, what he often called ‘bang bang noise.’
 Now, music is transgenerational.
 Which is good in a way, but removes a specialness we felt as kids.

-I’ve just made the decision to sell the remnants of my CD collection, including many box sets.
+When I made the decision to sell the remnants of my CD collection, including many box sets.
 This despite my hoarding tendencies.
-It’s a big thing in my life to do but I haven’t played a CD for at least 7 years.
-And even though many of these are hard to get now, if I don’t have them, I won’t miss them.
+It was a big thing in my life to do but I hadn't played a CD for at least 7 years.
+And even though many of them are hard to get now, I won’t miss them.
 This is the disposability gene in action.
 Did anyone ever really, really care about a CD?
 There’s something cold and inadequate about them for me.